 - YODA Project Review: All requests for data will undergo review upon receipt by the YODA Project.
 During this review, the YODA Project will evaluate submitted requests and associated registration materials to ensure that all required information has been provided and that the Research Proposal has scientific merit.
 Refer to the YODA Project Data Release Policies and Procedures (Section 3) for further information.

 - The YODA Project will contact the requestor if additional information or clarification of the data request is needed.

-- Due Diligence Assessment: Requests for data that are not already available in the secure data sharing platform will undergo a Due Diligence Assessment by the Data Holder.
+- Due Diligence Assessment: Requests for data that are not already available in the secure data sharing platform will undergo a Due Diligence Assessment by the Data Partner.
 Refer to the YODA Project Data Release Policies and Procedures (Section 4) for further information.